xriss/gamecake/readme.md

 	clang/make

-For windows I've swiched to a mingwin cross compile.
+For windows I've switched to a mingwin cross compile.
 This assumes you have my sdks repo checked out side by side to this lua one.
 There are update or build scripts in the sdks repo that should be run to grab all sorts of horrible sdk and build files.